spacetelescope/crds/docs/doc/source/web_site_use.rst

    :scale: 50 %
    :alt: database browse details page

-The database details page has a number of accordion panes which open when you click on them.
+The file details page has a number of accordion panes which open when you click on them.
 All file types have these generic panes:

 - Database - lists a table of CRDS metadata for the file.